-- Relevance to ULI objectives (weight 25%) - Relevance to ULI strategic goals of Section D.4.1.

-- Clear link between the proposed technical challenges, milestones, and research products to the selected topic outcomes. - Viable research transition roadmap for the research products/technologies.
-See ULI transition goals in Section D.4.1. - Technical Merit (weight 25%) - Overall scientific or technical merit of the proposal, including unique and innovative methods (such as technology convergence), approaches, or concepts. - Proposal offers an integrated solution to a major barrier instead of a group of loosely connected solutions. - Technical challenges provide distinct research barrier and represent complex, system-level problems. - Demonstrated ability and technical breadth of proposed team. - Credible, integrated, multi-disciplinary technical approach, including a clear assessment of primary risks and means to address them. - Innovative Teaming and Education (25%) - Integrated team contributes to overall proposal strength. - Innovative and inclusive teaming methods that promote diversity, inclusion of faculty and students from HBCUs and/or MSIs. - Inclusion of underrepresented university faculties in ULI activities. - Promoting relevant education and workforce development of the next generation of K-12, undergraduate (including community colleges), and graduate engineers. - Innovative training of student team members to become future leaders. - Effectiveness of the Proposed Work Plan (weight 15%) - Comprehensiveness of work plan, effective use of resources, management approach, and proposed schedule for meeting the objectives. - Strong peer review process for assessing relevance, technical quality, and performance. - Cost (weight 10%) - Proposed cost realism and reasonableness.
+- Relevance to ULI objectives (weight 25%) - Relevance to ULI strategic goals of Section D.4.1. - Clear link between the proposed technical challenges, milestones, and research products to the selected topic outcomes. - Viable research transition roadmap for the research products/technologies.
+See ULI transition goals in Section D.4.1. - Technical Merit (weight 25%) - Overall scientific or technical merit of the proposal, including unique and innovative methods (such as technology convergence), approaches, or concepts. - Proposal offers an integrated solution to a major barrier instead of a group of loosely connected solutions. - Technical challenges provide distinct research barrier and represent complex, system-level problems. - Demonstrated ability and technical breadth of proposed team. - Credible, integrated, multi-disciplinary technical approach, including a clear assessment of primary risks and means to address them. - Innovative Teaming and Education (25%) - Integrated team contributes to overall proposal strength. - Promote research by faculty and students from non-R1 institutions. - Inclusion of underrepresented university faculties in ULI activities. - Promote relevant education and workforce development of the next generation of K-12, undergraduate (including community colleges), and graduate engineers. - Innovative training of student team members to become future leaders. - Effectiveness of the Proposed Work Plan (weight 15%) - Comprehensiveness of work plan, effective use of resources, management approach, and proposed schedule for meeting the objectives. - Strong peer review process for assessing relevance, technical quality, and performance. - Cost (weight 10%) - Proposed cost realism and reasonableness.
 Appropriateness of proposed effort and proposed other direct costs with those required to accomplish the goals of the investigation.
-Phasing plans provided by teams on plans to meet the funding required at start up and during the rest of the years. - Value of the proposal cost to NASA in time and budget relative to the expected impact. - Budget for HBCU and/or MSI participation in ULI research. - Budget for community college students' participation in ULI research - Budget set aside for K-12, undergraduate, including community college, educational opportunities.
+Phasing plans provided by teams on plans to meet the funding required at start up and during the rest of the years. - Value of the proposal cost to NASA in time and budget relative to the expected impact. - Research budget for non-R1 institutions. - Budget for community college students' participation in ULI research - Budget set aside for K-12, undergraduate, including community college, educational opportunities.

 Proposals with missing letters of attestation involving team members participating from foreign-owned U.S. subsidiaries as either partners, collaborators, peer reviewers, or technology recipients will not be reviewed and will be disqualified.
 Failure of a proposal to be highly rated in any one of the evaluation criteria is sufficient cause for the proposal to not be selected.
-Proposals without the appropriate involvement of HBCUs and/or MSIs will be rejected.